psusecurity/psusecurity.github.io/README.md

 Welcome to the 2017 NSA Competition!

+This competition is a 2-stage cyber competition on crash forensics against memory corruption attacks.
+Different from existing Capture the Flag (CTF) competitions - which focus on skills such as reverse-engineering, network sniffing, and cryptanalysis etc. - the proposed security competition focuses on the skill set needed for software vulnerability identification.
+In other words, the techniques required for contest participants include memory forensics, and dynamic and static analysis of vulnerable programs.

+The main goal of the competition is to serve as an educational exercise to give participants experience in finding security loopholes that may be found in commonly available software.
+In addition, the contest aims to attract a diverse population of students to the field of cyber-security.
+The contest will produce a collection of core dumps attributable to real-world memory corruption attacks.
+We will make these dumps publicly available as a resource to cyber security educators and researchers.

 ## Registration

 To get started, register by sending an email to <s2istnsa@gmail.com>.
 You could use one .edu email account or student id as credential.
 Then, visit [the Preparation section](#preparation) to receive instructions on how to prepare your virtual machine for the challenge.